 Never Just One Thing, Pt.
-VIII: Dylan, Taylor Swift, and Genius Inflation
+VIII: Bob Dylan, Taylor Swift, and Genius Inflation

 I was reading a culturally-oriented website of a certain pedigree online a few weeks ago and was taken aback when I encountered an article called, "Taylor Swift Is Our Generation's Dylan."
 That, quite simply, struck me as preposterous.
 Not that a person might consider that to be the case, but that the nature of their art and achievement could in no way be understood as commensurate.
-But in the interest of open-mindedness and my own edification, I paused and decided to look into her work a bit more, conscious of the fact that she is indeed an accomplished songwriter (and of course mega-megastar).
+But in the interest of open-mindedness and my own edification, I paused and decided to look into her work a bit more, conscious of the fact that she is indeed an accomplished songwriter, along with being an inescapable public.

-To return to Taylor Swift, correct me if I'm wrong but she doesn't have anywhere near that kind of ambition.
-Basically, every one of her songs is about personal relationships (with heavy emphasis on break up songs), be they romantic or among friends.
+To return to Taylor Swift, correct me if I'm wrong but she doesn't have anywhere near Dylan's kind of ambition and scope.
+As far as I can tell, the vast majority of her songs are about personal relationships (with heavy emphasis on break up songs), be they romantic or among friends.
 And she does this exceedingly well.
-If she sets your mind spinning it doesn't spin out into the unknown but rather into the relationship details.
+If she sets your mind spinning it doesn't spin out into the unknown or into the sweep of history a la Dylan, but rather into the relationship details.
+One song of hers that I have encountered that does seem Dylanesque in the ambition and allusiveness of the lyrics is "loml."
+Quite good.
+Now, if she writes 100 of those I might be persuaded by the Swift-Dylan thing!
 So if compare her to Dylan we must, let's call her The Dylan of Instagram.
-Or is she more accurately the Carole King of social media?
-(Carole King is great, a genius even, but no Bob Dylan.)
-Essentially, unlike Dylan she's never been countercultural.
-Even after becoming famous, Dylan worked hard to maintain an outsider's stance.
+Or is she more accurately the Elton John-Bernie Taupin of social media?

 The question still asserts itself, though, Why am I even talking about Bob Dylan and Taylor Swift, together?
 It has to do with a weird trend in popular culture in which certain figures are not only popular but are deemed infallible and sacred, with Swift currently the exemplar.
-Freddie deBoer has a great piece up at his site on this phenomenon, which even posits dissent from the worship as a moral or ethical failing.
+Freddie deBoer has a great piece up at his site on this phenomenon, which even posits dissent from the worship of certain stars as a moral or ethical failing.
 Or even an ethical affront, as when Taylor Swift beat out Beyonce for a Video Music Award and Kanye West commandeered the fucking microphone to declare the injustice of the decision or, a few years later, when Beck beat Kanye for Record of the Year Grammy and actually apologized for winning, because, well, one mustn't go against popular opinion of what constitutes "the best."
-What's pathetic is that Beck, as opposed to being humble, merely appears to have internalized The Culture of Groveling.
 Of course, number one among those among Those Who Mustn't Be Criticized is Beyonce herself, or, as they say, Queen Bey.
-I'm sorry: her music is just fine, but settle down.
-My own "favorite" in this category is Wes Anderson, whose work is inevitably cutesy and predictable and uneven but whose every new release is hailed as genius, with a few lonely dissenters crying out from the far corners of the Internet.
+I'm sorry: her music is just fine, excellent even, but settle down.

 And the Internet seems to be at the heart of our problem, does it not?
 In the early days, when visions of a digital utopia flourished, it was imagined that an immense democratization of expression would happen, with the voiceless gaining voice and the intelligent now having a platform for widely sharing their insights and wisdom.
 Yes, these voices are out there now, but for the most part with very few readers.
-So, that's all well and good, but it appears that what the Internet is really good at is engendering mass conformity, with a profusion of a Gen Z Stasi monitoring communications relentlessly, ever-on the-lookout for heresy, salivating at the prospect of bagging another cancellation.
+So, that's all well and good, but it appears that what the Internet is really good at is engendering mass conformity.

 THE "NEVER JUST ONE THING" SERIES